 Indiana’s flagship institution, Indiana University Bloomington is known as one of the foremost public research universities in the nation.
 As a top 75 national university, according to U.S. News & World Report, IU’s profile and reputation has steadily risen as the Bloomington branch has refocused in recent years on professional and research education.
 IU’s combination of reputation and affordability have landed it on numerous best value rankings, including Kiplinger’s and more.

-In keeping with its stated emphasis on preparing Indiana’s leaders and researchers, IU has put a tremendous effort into building its online offerings for working professional adults.
+In keeping with its stated emphasis on preparing Indiana’s leaders and researchers, IU Online has put a tremendous effort into building its online offerings for working professional adults.
 With more than 100 degree programs, Indiana is one of the leading online educators in the US, their influence and online presence steadily growing.
 Students can earn a fully online bachelor’s degree in areas from writing to criminal justice, as well as various business degrees.
 At just over $250 a credit, an online student can’t go wrong with Indiana.

 Cost: $265 per credit (includes fees)